 And the event village?
 “It was brilliant a really nice atmosphere to have everyone together in the evening, it was nice to sit around and enjoy some live music and bring everyone together share stories.”

 See you next year?
-Register your interest for 2024: raidersgravel.com/pre-register
+Register at: raidersgravel.com/registration

 Official results are available at: raidersgravel.com/results